safe-global/safe-token/docs/vesting.md

 ### Management

 Each vesting pool has a manager.
-Management can be transferred or revoked.
 The manager of a Vesting pool can create new vestings and can pause, unpause or cancel managed vestings.

 #### Pausing